acortelyou/cloud-to-butt/README.md

 Installation
 ------------

 In Chromium based browsers, choose Window > Extensions.
-Drag TeamNames.crx into the page that appears.
+Drag the crx file into the page that appears.

-In Google Chrome, additionally whitelist the extension in the registry by merging GoogleChromeExtensionInstallWhitelist.reg and then restart Chrome (chrome://restart).
+In Google Chrome, additionally whitelist the extension in the registry by merging the reg file and then restart Chrome (chrome://restart).